Changissnz/nu_merchant_principal/README.md

 mentioned boundless competitive output, unregulated guarantees, and metric-less work can be used in campaigns such as the <ins>output-delusion scheme</ins>.
+What is half-efforts, full takes again?
 In these environments, there is the openness in interpretation by the workers and their socio-economic administration of the rules and regulations.
 To add onto this subjectivity, the socio-economic administration could execute stated rules and regulations by a whimsical style.
 Worker performance, measured by their output that is put into a light of subjectivity, could furthermore be skewed in reception.
 The worker that expends more effort could be subject to greater scrutiny.
-The worker that plays by the "rules and regulations", of a whimsical enactment, could be socio-economically rewarded at a greater scale than others that have expended more effort for products of a potentially greater value, but failed to play by the same
-"rules and regulations".
+The worker that plays by the "rules and regulations", of a whimsical enactment, could be socio-economically rewarded at a greater scale than others that have expended more effort for products of a potentially greater value, but failed to play by the same "rules and regulations".

 ![image info](./images/heft_two.PNG)